Confusezius/ICCV2019_MIC/README.md

 * [PKU Vehicle-ID](https://www.pkuml.org/resources/pku-vds.html)

 simply run the sample setups given in `Result_Runs.sh`.
-These give the values (*assuming the underlying setup to be the same*) reported in the paper.
+These give similar values (*assuming the underlying setup to be the same*) as those reported in the paper.
+Minor differences are due to choice of seeds and underlying setups.

 ---